Skip to main content

 Celadon Books | 9781250875471 | Published October 1, 2024

-The Seventh Floor by David McCloskey - Fiction, Suspense, Thriller
+The Seventh Floor by David McCloskey - Fiction, Political Thriller, Suspense, Thriller

 W. W. Norton & Company | 9781324086680 | Published October 1, 2024

 A Russian arrives in Singapore with a secret to sell.
 When the Russian is killed and Sam Joseph, the CIA officer dispatched for the meet, goes missing, operational chief Artemis Procter is made a scapegoat for the disaster and run out of the service.
 Months later, Sam appears at Procter’s doorstep with an explosive secret: there is a Russian mole burrowed deep within the highest ranks of the CIA.
-As Procter and Sam investigate, the hunt requires Procter to dredge up her checkered past in the service of the CIA, placing the pair in the sights of a savvy Russian spymaster.
-What happens when friendships forged by sweat and blood --- from the Farm to Afghanistan and the executive “Seventh Floor” of CIA’s Langley headquarters --- are put to the ultimate test?
-What can we truly know about the people we love the most?
+As Procter and Sam investigate, they arrive at a shortlist of suspects made up of Procter’s closest friends and fiercest enemies.
+The hunt requires Procter to dredge up her checkered past in the service of the CIA, placing the pair in the sights of a savvy Russian spymaster who will protect Moscow’s mole in Langley at all costs.

-The Third Realm by Karl Ove Knausgaard - Fiction
+The Third Realm written by Karl Ove Knausgaard, translated by Martin Aitken - Fiction

 Penguin Press | 9780593655214 | Published October 1, 2024

-Triangle by Danielle Steel - Fiction, Women's Fiction
+Triangle by Danielle Steel - Fiction, Romance, Romantic Suspense, Suspense, Thriller, Women's Fiction

 Delacorte Press | 9780593498552 | Published October 1, 2024

-As she approaches the milestone birthday of forty, delicate blond beauty Amanda Delanoe finds joy in running a chic contemporary art gallery in the City of Light.
-The only child of a French businessman and an American model, both now deceased, Amanda lives well and adores her dog, Lulu, but so far the love of her life has eluded her.
+As she approaches the milestone birthday of 40, delicate blond beauty Amanda Delanoe finds joy in running a chic contemporary art gallery in the City of Light, but so far the love of her life has eluded her.
 Then she meets Olivier Saint Albin, a dashing publisher.
 At the same time, she reconnects with Tom Quinlan, an old boyfriend from her days at NYU 20 years ago, now a lawyer on sabbatical who has come to Paris to devote himself to writing a thriller.
 Charming Olivier is a master at the art of flirtation, but as Amanda feels herself falling for him, she learns he is married.
 Providing counsel and support is her friend and co-owner of the gallery, fun-loving bachelor Pascal Leblanc.
 When Amanda begins to receive threatening phone calls late at night, it is Pascal she turns to.
+Then someone breaks into her apartment on the Left Bank, and it’s all too clear she's in real danger.
+But from whom?

 From Here to the Great Unknown: A Memoir by Lisa Marie Presley and Riley Keough - Memoir, Nonfiction